Shaw Bridge: History

 It is possible that the state may have built the bridge.
 In 1870, Van Wyck Lane was part of the Albany Post Road and the major route through Claverack.
 Whipple's iron-truss designs had been adopted as the standard bridge type on the Erie Canal; the state may well have decided to use them on highways as well.
 Builder John D. Hutchinson's father had also built 35 of the canal bridges.
 It took its name from William Shaw, a nearby property owner.

 In 1931 the current routes 23 and 9H were constructed, diverting traffic away from the bridge.
 It remained in use, with a load limit of 4 tons (3.6 metric tons) through at least 1988.
 Since then it has been closed to all traffic due to its deteriorated deck.
 Chainlink fences block the approaches, and tree branches have fallen across the bridge.

 As of 2011, a new administration in the town has recognized the historic importance of this bridge.
 Weeds have been cleared, and the town is seeking funding to allow the bridge to be restored and reopened for pedestrian use.
-As of 2012, the funding has fallen through, and the bridge's fate hangs, literally, in the balance.
+As of 2012, the funding has fallen through.